jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 it can be a long and hard slog to master the instrument well enough to truly express ourselves.

 Most of the material aimed at this level sorts into either classical or jazz styles.
-Classical guitar instruction tends to focus on the precise expression of a composer's score, with little emphasis on improvisation or creativity.
+Classical guitar instruction tends to focus on the precise expression of a composer's work, with little emphasis on improvisation or creativity.
 Jazz digs deep into improvisation and theory, but with techniques that often don’t translate well to other styles because of an emphasis on dissonance and extended chords.